DIY Centerpiece for an Outdoor Party

 Got unexpected guests coming?
-In need of a little quick decorating with oomph factor?
-Want a conversation inducing centerpiece but not the work that normally goes with them?
-You like quick, easy and (almost) for free?
+In need of a little quick decorating with an oomph factor?
+Want a conversation-inducing centerpiece but not the work that normally goes with them?
+Do you like quick, easy, and (almost) for free?

-In fact my project of today is so easy and laid back that I think I would be insulting your creative talent if I gave you a full tutorial.
+In fact, my project today is so easy and laid back that I think I would be insulting your creative talent if I gave you a full tutorial.
+But let me explain the steps anyway:

-But I love this kind of decorating/crafting.
+I love this kind of decorating/crafting.
 I think I am actually getting to be known for it, since easy and light decorating with flowers is just about my most favorite thing to do.
+Lazy decorating with flowers like I do with tulips or roses.

 I kind of went for a multi-colored, multi-flowered look here.
 But I am sure it would look awesome in a single color tone too, or with all the same flowers.